openid/eKYC-IDA/openid-ida-verified-claims.md

 * `serial_number`: REQUIRED.
 String containing the serial number of the certificate used to sign.
 * `created_at`: OPTIONAL.
 The time the signature was created as ISO 8601 [@!ISO8601] `YYYY-MM-DDThh:mm[:ss]TZD` format.
 * `derived_claims`: OPTIONAL.
 JSON object containing Claims about the End-User which were derived from the electronic signature described in the evidence array member it is part of.
-    * The `derived_claims` element MAY contain any of the Claims defined in Section 5.1 of the OpenID Connect specification [@!OpenID] and the Claims defined in (#userclaims).
+    * The `derived_claims` element MAY contain any of the Claims defined in Section 5.1 of the OpenID Connect specification [@!OpenID] and the Claims defined in [@OpenID4IDAClaims].
     * The `derived_claims` element MAY also contain other End-User Claims derived from the electronically signed object described in the evidence array member it is part of, such as elements of an advanced electronic signature described under eIDAS used to uniquely link the signed object to the signatory.
     * Claim names MAY be annotated with language tags as specified in Section 5.2 of the OpenID Connect specification [@!OpenID].
     * When it is present the `derived_claims` element MUST NOT be empty.